railsrumble/railsrumble.github.com/about.markdown

 ### Can I use my own custom domain?

 You can, if you want, but it isn't required that's for sure.
-We'll provide every entry with a domain, something like your-app.r12.railsrumble.com.
-If you do use a custom domain, maybe because your app works with subdomains, it's very important that the domain we provide for your app works.
-And if at all possible, don't redirect from your \*.r12.railsrumble.com domain to your custom domain.
-If there is some technical necessity, though, you can.
-Also, you should include details in your app's description or resources area in your team's dashboard about any custom domain you have set up.
-Oh yeah, you're welcome to register your domain before the competition starts.
+We'll provide every entry with a domain, something like your-app.r13.railsrumble.com.
+Please note that the \*.r13.railsrumble.com subdomained URLs we provide are the **official URLs** judges will be accessing.
+If you have a custom domain, you **must still support the subdomain** URL we provide.
+The only exception is if your app **requires** SSL for something like credit card processing.
+If that's the case, then you must still handle the http subdomain request, and then handle the redirect to your https custom domain (we don't provide wildcard \*.r13.railsrumble.com SSL certs) in your web server.
+Additionally, you must explain in your app's resources section that you are redirecting to the custom domain because your app requires SSL to function.

 ### Does my application need to be open source?